Scarlet Fever: All You Need to Know

 On this article you will find

 Scarlet fever is a contagious infection caused by Group A Streptococcus bacteria.
 Although less common than in previous decades, it is a bacterial infection that causes a rash and flu-like symptoms.
-The fever is caused by the same bacteria that causes strep throat, and it is usually treated with antibiotics.
+The fever is caused by the same bacteria that causes strep throat.

 Symptoms